 Our music curriculum is divided into four concepts.
 These concepts are the ‘big ideas’ in music and travel through the curriculum, being built upon, progressively, year upon year as our children move through the school.

 - B: Listening and Appraising

 As underpinned by research, fundamental skills, represented within concepts A and B are taught explicitly and progressively, using a variety of teaching and learning styles.
 Children are taught these key skills using a range using music from a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians.

-If you would like any further information on our music curriculum, please contact the school and ask to speak to Rachael Boyce, our music subject leader.
+If you would like any further information on our music curriculum, please contact the school and ask to speak to Ellen Barclay, our music subject leader.